 Brightland’s oil contains very high polyphenol levels compared to most other oils on the market, between 307 milligrams and 381 milligrams of polyphenols per kilogram vs. an average of 100 milligrams to 250 milligrams per kilogram in other brands.
 The oil is bottled in UV-powder coated glass to protect its contents from light damage, which makes the oil go rancid faster.
 Bottles are decorated with environmentally friendly ink and packed in 100% recyclable and plastic-free shipping materials.

-Brightland offers several products: Awake (olive oil with herbaceous notes), Alive (Arbequina and Arbosana olive oil with buttery smooth notes), as well as flavored oils including Arise (100% Basil Olive Oil), Lucid (100% Lemon Oil), and Ardor (100% Chili Olive Oil).
+Brightland offers several products: Awake (olive oil with herbaceous notes), Alive (a vibrant olive oil made with Coratina and Frantoio varieties), as well as flavored oils including Arise (100% Basil Olive Oil), Lucid (100% Lemon Oil), and Ardor (100% Chili Olive Oil).
 Subscription service is available for The Duo box, which contains one 12.7-ounce bottle each of Alive and Awake extra virgin olive oils.
 You can subscribe to receive olive oil every one, two, or three months (about $65 per delivery with free shipping).

 Based in Oakland, California, and co-founded by a professional olive miller, Fat Gold is an independent, small-batch olive oil producer that offers an annual subscription of its unique tins of California extra virgin olive oil.